Key takeaways

 Medicare Part B

-If you’re prescribed any diabetic testing supplies that are considered Durable Medical Equipment (DME), your coverage will fall under Medicare Part B. Medicare Part B normally will cover 80% of your DME after you meet your Part B deductible.
+If you’re prescribed any diabetes testing supplies that are considered Durable Medical Equipment (DME), your coverage will fall under Medicare Part B. Medicare Part B normally will cover 80% of your DME after you meet your Part B deductible.
 Other factors that may impact the cost of DME are whether you buy or rent the equipment and whether the provider accepts the assignment.

 RELATED: Does Medicare Part B cover prescriptions?